robinhood/faust/docs/userguide/settings.rst

 but do not stop processing.

 If you are seeing a warning like this you should either

-1) increase this timeout to allow events to take longer, or
+1) increase this timeout to allow agents to spend more time on a single event, or
-2) add a timeout to the operation so that stream processing always completed before the timeout.
+2) add a timeout to the operation in the agent, so stream processing always completes before the timeout.

 The latter is preferred for network operations such as web requests.
-If a network service you depend on is temporarily offline you should consider doing retries (sent to a separate topic):
+If a network service you depend on is temporarily offline you should consider doing retries (send to separate topic):

 .. sourcecode:: python